 NFC is a great way to increase sales and conversions by sending potential customers directly from your product label straight into the purchase funnel.
-Recently Adidas ran an ad campaign where they attached NFC enabled tags onto their trainers, which took people who tapped them in store right away onto another page that explained all about what makes their particular pair so special--including tips on knowing whether or not you've made good decision when buying sneakers!
-Tappett smart tags can help you achieve the same results, when placed in your store, office, or etc.
+Recently Adidas ran an ad campaign where they attached NFC enabled tags onto their trainers, which took people who tapped them in-store right away onto another page that explained all about what makes their particular pair so special–including tips on knowing whether or not you’ve made a good decision when buying sneakers!
+Tappett smart tags can help you achieve the same results when placed in your store, office, or etc.

 4. NFC BUSINESS CARDS

-In today's world of digital marketing, brands are looking for new ways to engage customers and build meaningful relationships.
-NFC technology is one such means that has the potential not only transform how businesses market themselves but also give them an easy way to add value through pricing information or consumption engagement opportunities with their target audiences right on-the-go!
-Contact us to learn more about Tappett Smart Business Cards and start building meaningful relationship with your clients today.
+In today’s world of digital marketing, brands are looking for new ways to engage customers and build meaningful relationships.
+NFC technology is one such means that has the potential not only to transform how businesses market themselves but also to give them an easy way to add value through pricing information or consumption engagement opportunities with their target audiences right on the go!
+Contact us to learn more about Tappett Smart Business Cards and start building meaningful relationships with your clients today.

 5. NFC RESTAURANT MENUS